voetberg/8track_converter/readme.md

 ## 8tracks to spotify playlist converter

+#This project is dead until 8tracks starts issuing API keys again
+    ## If you work at 8tracks call me

 ###### Outline:
 1. scrape 8track page for list of songs in a given playlist
   * find webpage scraper